matejfric/KalmanFilterApplication/readme.md

 # Kalman Filter Application With Newton's Law of Cooling

-This project supposes a (simplified) dynamic system that models the heating of a house as illistrated in the figure below; inspired by [[1](https://www.sharetechnote.com/html/DE_Modeling_Example_Cooling.html)].
+This project supposes a (simplified) dynamic system that models the heating of a house as illustrated in the figure below; inspired by [[1](https://www.sharetechnote.com/html/DE_Modeling_Example_Cooling.html)].

 ![house](newton_cooling.svg)